sayanee/archives/_posts/2009-01-25-oprah-book-club-list.md

 meta:
   _edit_last: '1'
 ---
-a complete list of the<a href="http://www.oprah.com/article/oprahsbookclub/pastselections/20080701_orig_list"> Oprah's Book club</a>.
+a complete list of the [ Oprah's Book club](http://www.oprah.com/article/oprahsbookclub/pastselections/20080701_orig_list).
 Very interesting collection and i have read only 2 so far...
 Night and A New Earth... stunning books!